tsphillips/tsphillips.github.io/about.markdown

 permalink: /about/
 ---

 Hi!
-This is a personal site for Thomas Phillips.
+This is a personal site for Thomas S. Phillips.

 I am a computer scientist and polymath, who, like many of my ilk, have numerous interests spanning both the creative and the technical.
 By creative, I mean implicated in the creation of novel works, some aesthetic and some not.